Skip to main content

 Sometimes going into our cocoon isn't a problem as long as the cocoon involves values and community that will push us out of it when appropriate.
 When that's not the case, we can get entrenched and feel a sense of being under siege.

 When we're in an echo chamber, we have an unhealthy elevation of the people who tell us what we want to hear and usually a distorted and inaccurate view of those not in our tribe.
-This dynamic tends to drive us to further entrench into our group (ingroup) and alienate those we deem unworthy of it (the outgroup).
+This dynamic tends to further entrench us into our group (ingroup) and alienate those we deem unworthy of it (outgroup).

 I'm reminded of Martin Luther King Jr.'s words.